josuigoa/CameraMic/README.md

 Android
 -------
-Android version works fine hacking GameActivity for the camera (the GameActivity file is in the test project).
-When OpenFL 1.1 is released, I hope I will do it cleaner.
+Android version works fine ~~hacking GameActivity for the camera (the GameActivity file is in the test project).
+When OpenFL 1.1 is released, I hope I will do it cleaner.~~ using the new OpenFL 1.1 Extension class

 iOS
 ---